Anders Tegnell: COVID-19 pandemic

-On 2 April 2020, while the COVID-19 pandemic was widespread in most Western countries, of which many had by then imposed quarantine measures, Canadian newspaper The Globe and Mail reported that there were "no lockdowns, no school closures and no ban on going to the pub" in Sweden.
-However, some restrictions had been imposed, for example secondary schools and universities were recommended to physically close and transfer to distance education on 17 March, and on 24 March cafés, restaurants and bars were ordered to allow table service only.
+On 2 April 2020, while the COVID-19 pandemic was widespread in most Western countries, of which many had imposed quarantine measures, Canadian newspaper The Globe and Mail reported there were "no lockdowns, no school closures and no ban on going to the pub" in Sweden.
+However, some restrictions had been imposed, for example high schools and universities were recommended to physically close and transfer to distance education on 17 March, and on 24 March cafés, restaurants and bars were ordered to allow table service only.
 Moreover, gatherings of more than 50 people had been banned in Sweden as of 27 March.

-Sweden's pandemic strategy has been described as trusting the public to act responsibly: instead of wide-ranging bans and restrictions, authorities advised people to remote work if possible, maintain good hand hygiene, and practice social distancing, while those over 70 have been urged to self-isolate as a precaution.
+Sweden's pandemic strategy has been described as trusting the public to act responsibly: instead of wide-ranging bans and restrictions, authorities advised people to remote work if possible, maintain good hand hygiene, and practice social distancing, while those over 70 were urged to self-isolate as a precaution.

-Some Swedish scientists, medical practitioners and physicians have been highly critical of Tegnell and the public health authority.
-Lena Einhorn contacted Tegnell in January 2020 to express her concern over the contagiousness of the virus, and later said that she was "exasperated" by the lack of measures in Sweden.
+Some Swedish scientists, medical practitioners and physicians were highly critical of Tegnell and the public health authority.
+Lena Einhorn contacted Tegnell in January 2020 to express her concern over the contagiousness of the virus, and said she was "exasperated" by the lack of measures in Sweden.
 A group of 22 Swedish scientists published an op-ed in April that called for tougher restrictions.
 At the time, these criticisms received substantial backlash in Swedish media.
 In April 2020, the group suggested that 105 Swedes were dying per day from COVID-19.
 Tegnell disputed the numbers.
-Several months later, revised government data showed that the critics' calculations were correct.
+Several months later, revised government data allegedly showed that the critics' calculations were correct.